 There's a whole lot more to University than studying and assessments...

-While it’s pretty easy to get wrapped up in the seemingly never-ending onslaught of uni work, it’s also important to take some time out and relax.
-There’s a range of different ways to get involved around campus and with groups within your Faculty.
-Check out some of the exciting opportunities in your area... it’s a great way to meet like-minded people and have fun in the process.
+While it's essential to stay focussed on your uni work, it's also important to take some time out and relax.
+There's a range of different ways to get involved around campus.
+Student groups within the Faculty are a great way to meet like-minded people and have fun in the process.

 Formula SAE Team